pauljonescodes/Rutgers-University-Notes/Philosophy/Leibniz.md

         come into being
     -   The simplest system is always preferred in astronomy.

-#### 6. God Does Nothing Which Is Not Orderly and It Is Not Even Possible to Imagine Events That Are Not Regular
+#### 6. God Does Nothing Which Is Not Orderly and It Is Not Even Possible to Imagine Events That Are Not Regular {#god-does-nothing-which-is-not-orderly-and-it-is-not-even-possible-to-imagine-events-that-are-not-regular}

 -   The volitions or acts of god are divided into two groups:
     1. Ordinary